rvn14/HRMSystem/README.md

 );
 Import the SQL Scripts:

-Use your MySQL client or command line to import the schema:
+Use your MySQL client or CLI to run the script:

 bash
 Copy
 mysql -u your_user -p < path/to/schema.sql
 Using Docker Compose
-For an easier setup, you can use Docker Compose to spin up a MySQL container.
+For a hassle-free setup, use Docker Compose to run a MySQL container:

+Docker Compose File:

-Create a docker-compose.yml file (if not provided):
+Create a docker-compose.yml file with the following content:

 yaml
 Copy